matthias-stemmler/annimate/README.md

 It is meant as a supplement to the ANNIS web interface and focuses on file export (as opposed to visualization) of the results of an ANNIS query.

-It can currently produce CSV files with one row per match, showing the matched nodes in their context in a KWIC (Keyword in Context) format as well as additional annotations of the matched nodes and metadata on the corpus and document levels.
+It can currently produce a CSV or an Excel file with one row per match, showing the matched nodes in their context in a KWIC (Keyword in Context) format as well as additional annotations of the matched nodes and metadata on the corpus and document levels.
 It is similar in functionality to a combination of the ANNIS `TextColumnExporter` and `CSVExporter`, but tries to provide a friendlier user interface.

 Annimate makes heavy use of the [graphANNIS](https://github.com/korpling/graphANNIS) library by Thomas Krause.